How To Format Google Sheets To Add Numbers

 It looks like I missed the closing tags for the paragraphs and headings.
 Here is the revised introduction and overview with proper closing tags:

 When it comes to working with data in Google Sheets, formatting numbers correctly is crucial for accurate calculations and easy data analysis.
 In this guide, we will explore the steps to format Google Sheets to add numbers correctly, ensuring that your data is presented in a clear and concise manner.
-(See Also: How Do You Add Check Boxes In Google Sheets)
+(See Also: How To Do Scientific Notation In Google Sheets)

 Why is Number Formatting Important in Google Sheets?